RohanLone/FaceVerification/README.md

------>  In this project I used Tensorflow framework to build a Face Recognition Model.
+----->  In this project I used Tensorflow libraries to build face reconition model, Build a deep neural network from scratch.
+        It uses haar cascade to detect the face and crops the face to remove the unwanted noise from the image and then resize it to (96,96).

         Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola  and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.

-        It uses haar cascade to detect the face and crops the face to remove the unwanted noise from the image and then resize it to (96,96).
+  ## Dataset